Payload Syntax

 Extended ECM Customizing Syntax

-The payload syntax for Extended ECM configurations uses these lists (most elements are maps, some are plain strings):
+The payload syntax for Extended ECM configurations uses these lists (list elements are maps / dictionaries):

 groups